 a.
 A workday is considered equivalent to a work shift.
 Additional hours worked as overtime will not add up to additional workdays, e.g., two hours overtime for four days is not equivalent to another (8-hour) workday.
 However, two work shifts worked back-to-back would be two work shifts, i.e., two workdays.
 For an employee whose work shift spans midnight, e.g., 11 PM to 7 AM shift, the work shift is still just one workday.

 b.
-When the employment information shows that the employee worked for a particular period, the CE should not attempt to discern and deduct from the workday any infrequent periods of non-presence or non-work, like sick leave, strikes, layoffs or vacation time that may be specified.
-However, if the employment evidence clearly establishes that the employee was not present and/or working at the SEC work site for an extended period(s) while on the company payroll, this extended period(s) should not be credited towards meeting the 250 workday requirement.
+When the employment information shows that the employee worked for a particular period, the CE should not attempt to discern and deduct from the workdays any infrequent periods of non-presence or non-work, like sick leave, strikes, layoffs or vacation time that may be specified.
+However, if the employment evidence clearly establishes that the employee was not present and/or working at the SEC worksite for an extended period(s) while on the company payroll, this extended period(s) should not be credited towards meeting the 250 workday requirement.

 d.
-Where the number of days is not apparent in the employee’s primary employment record, e.g., from the employer or union (records for pension, dues, union local records, etc.), the following table may used for conversion:
+Where the number of days is not apparent in the employee’s primary employment record, e.g., from the employer or union (records for pension, dues, union local records, etc.), the following table may be used for conversion:

 250 days =

 10 months (six-day weeks), or

 One month =